JayWood/the-seo-framework/readme.txt

 	* Nested post categories now also have a breadcrumb script.
 Multiple even, when applicable.
 	* TODO Twitter card plugin detection and subtle notification of such.
 	* TODO Image Description is now used as an excerpt for the attachment's page meta descriptions.
-	* TODO Neatly styled sitemaps, I hope you like it!
 	* All admin notices are now dismissible.
 	* Term AJAX handler for the SEO bar, so when you add a new term you can already check its SEO state.
 	* Small notification in the Feed Settings when the feed is already converted into an excerpt.